Hurricane Camille: Preparations

 National Hurricane Center Track Forecasts for Camille from western Cuba onward.
 The system's actual track is marked by the line farthest to the west.

 Shortly after Camille formed, the National Hurricane Center advised residents on the Isle of Pines and in western Cuba to prepare for gale-force winds, heavy rains, and rising tides.
 The agency also recommended small boats to remain in harbor.
-The threat of the storm prompted officials to evacuate thousands along the western coast of Cuba and on the Isle of Pines; on the island, 10,000 cattle and 6,000 turkeys were moved to safer areas.
+The threat of the storm prompted officials to evacuate thousands along the western coast of Cuba and on the Isle of Pines to higher ground.
+On the Isle of Pines, 10,000 cattle and 6,000 turkeys were moved to safer areas.

 On August 14 upon Camille's first advisories, the Weather Bureau alerted the Army Corps Mobile District about a possible hurricane emergency in a few days.
 This gave days of warning to move offshore barges and other vessels to safer harbor.
 Power companies also began making plans upon the hurricane's formation, such as gathering electric repair workers from nearby states to be ready.
 Beginning on August 15, the NHC warned small boats not to sail far from the southern Florida coasts, and later that day extended the same warnings to mariners along the Florida panhandle and Alabama coast.
 The agency's initial forecasts anticipated that Camille would move farther east than the hurricane's eventual track.
-On August 16, the NHC issued a hurricane watch between Biloxi, Mississippi to St. Marks, Florida.
-Part of the region was upgraded to a hurricane warning between Fort Walton Beach and St. Marks, Florida.
+On August 16, the NHC issued a hurricane watch between Biloxi, Mississippi, to St. Marks, Florida.
+Part of the region was upgraded to a hurricane warning between Fort Walton Beach and St. Marks.
 The hurricane warning was extended westward, first to Biloxi, and later to Grand Isle, Louisiana, giving residents about 15 hours of notice before landfall.
-The NHC warned for the potential of coastal flooding, heavy rainfall, tornadoes, and strong winds, warning for the potential of 15 to 20 ft storm tides along the Mississippi coast.
+The NHC warned for the potential of coastal flooding, heavy rainfall, tornadoes, strong winds, and 15 to 20 ft storm tides along the Mississippi coast.